Valdorff/rp-thoughts/leb_safety/readme.md

 .34%/.54% respectively for LEB8s/LEB4s.

 ### It could be worse
-Remember, I'm using something like the worst 10% we've seen as a model.
-It's _entirely possible_ that the market leaves the range we've seen entirely.
+Remember, I'm using something like the worst 10% we've seen as a model for lotto block frequency and something like 3x worse than the average for value in extrem outliers.
+It's _entirely possible_ that the market leaves these ranges entirely.

 I'll also note that I'm looking at just one relay here.
 Looking at more will certainly show more chances for lottery blocks, though I can't quantify by how much.

+(It's also worth noting it could be better; not everyone is trying to steal maximally, EL rewards may not grow, and outlier EL rewards may carry less of the total EL value.
+Maybe.)

 ## Mitigation

 ### Node-level collateral
 Large block theft relies on abusing events that are rare per validator and random.
 This means that a strong defense would be to penalize at the node level.
-For example, if you have 2 LEB4s with 2.8 ETH worth of RPL, the total bond is actually 13.6 ETH if we're able to penalize at the node level.
+For example, if you have 5 LEB4s with 2.8 ETH worth of RPL, the total bond is actually 34 ETH if we're able to penalize at the node level.
 This would require somewhat more complex code to determine safe cutoffs, but it would mitigate the attack an arbitrary amount.
+Here we'd be literally trading off the ability for more folks to reach a particular level against the worst-case potential loss to the protocol.

 ### Assign Execution Layer Rewards to NOs (aka negative commission)
 This variant avoids the theft concept entirely by assigning EL rewards to NOs.
 The NOs would take on